lemoshu/MTCL/README.md

 ```

 4. Test the model
-- The processed h5 files (concatenated volumes (img and prob map)) can be used for inference.
+- The processed h5 files (concatenated volumes (img and prob map)) should be used for inference.
 Pls refer to the above preprocessing script.
 ```
 cd code
 python test_IRCAD_2D_c.py